-During your consultation, the doctor will ask you a series of questions about your medical history, family history, any medications you are currently taking, & other questions about your lifestyle & regular health habits.
+During your consultation, our specialist family planning nurse will ask you a series of questions about your medical history, family history, any medications you are currently taking, and other questions about your lifestyle and regular health habits.
 This will help them to understand what kind of contraception would suit you best.

-If you are experiencing very severe menstrual symptoms, they may suggest further examination, testing, or investigation to get you a solid diagnosis & a treatment plan that can help you feel better.
+If you are experiencing very severe menstrual symptoms, they may suggest further examination, testing, or investigation to get you a solid diagnosis and a treatment plan that can help you feel better.

-Whatever your needs, the doctor can help you to find out a method that is most appropriate for you, & answer any questions or concerns you might have.
-Give us a call or use our online booking system to come in & discuss your contraceptive options.
+Whatever your needs, the doctor can help you to find out a method that is most appropriate for you, and answer any questions or concerns you might have.
+Give us a call or use our online booking system to come in and discuss your contraceptive options.

 Some important factors to consider when thinking about contraception include family history, how old you are, whether or not you smoke, & whether you are already taking other medication.